uploadcare/uploadcare-java/README.md

 If you spotted or experienced any security implications while using Uploadcare libraries, hit us up at [bugbounty@uploadcare.com](mailto:bugbounty@uploadcare.com) or Hackerone.

-We'll contact you shortly to fix this issue.
-Security is our top priority.
+We'll contact you shortly to fix this security issue.